Ridvan-Okovic/Ridvan-Okovic/README.md

 - 👋 Hi, I’m @Ridvan-Okovic
 - 👀 I’m interested in technology, mainly software development and engineering.
 - 🌱 I’m currently studying towards my bachelor's degree from International Univeristy of Sarajevo in Software Engineering department.
-- 📫 How to reach me; through my mail which is okovic.ridvan@gmail.com
+- 📫 How to reach me - through my email which is okovic.ridvan@gmail.com

 <!---
 Ridvan-Okovic/Ridvan-Okovic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.